looqbox/looqbox-frontend-challenge/README.md

 # Guidelines
 You need to make a SPA that shows a list of pokemons, and search them, using the [Pokeapi](https://pokeapi.co/), your app needs to be dynamic, that means you **do not** reload the page to show anything new.

+The pokeapi was chosen because of its simplicity to make the requests, as it is a open api, please mind how many times you request data

 In the main page you need a search bar and a loaded list of pokemons (random or just hardcoded)

 Searching and pressing enter on the search bar will show the result instead of the list